Einstein's Theory of Relativity

 The

-reaction transforming radiation into neutral particles can take a few
+into neutral particles can take a few billion years before

-billion years before forming nebulae which later evolve into stars and
+forming nebulae which later evolve into stars and later into

-radiation and vice versa.
-On the average this cycle would repeat itself
+matter into radiation and vice versa.
+On the average this cycle

-universe would always look more or less the same through time.
-The
+evolve, the universe would always look more or less the same

-possibility of such a mechanism becomes highly probable when taking
+through time.
+The possibility of such a mechanism becomes highly

 12.10 - References.